Questions of sovereignty and power are at the heart of Ashka’s commitment to challenging the abuses of transnational corporations.

 Educated at a school founded on Gandhian thought in India, from a young age, she learned about the “colonial confiscation of my people’s freedom.”
-And as she grew older, she experienced a distinct but related threat to Indian people’s autonomy: corporate power.
+And as she grew older, she experienced a distinct but related threat to her country’s autonomy: corporate power.
 She explains that when India began embracing neoliberal capitalism in the 1980s, “we saw the crimes of giant transnational corporations like the Union Carbide unravel extreme atrocities for our communities, once again challenging our sovereignty.
 This imbued in me the determination to help galvanize global action to expose the covert dynamics of transnational power and politics that continually annihilate freedom, respect, and justice across the world.”